by and with Jean-Philippe Gross

 Jean-Philippe Gross

-Composer and improviser
+composer and improviser

-Founder of Eich records and Fragment, originally a drummer.
+Founder of Eich records and Fragment, is originally a drummer.
 Since 2001, he has been active in the field of electronic, electro-acoustic and improvised music.
 He has composed music for theater, dance and performance, as well as for contemporary ensembles.

-At the crossroads of electronic and instrumental music, he develops a physical relationship with sound, playing with ruptures and acoustic phenomena.
+At the crossroads of electronic and instrumental music, he develops a physical relationship with sound, playing on ruptures and acoustic phenomena.
 In concert, he collaborates with Stéphane Garin (Dénombrement, Plan Affine), Jean-Luc Guionnet (Angle), eRikm, Marc Baron, Axel Dörner, Francisco Meirino, Jérôme Noetinger, John Hegre (Black Packers), Clare Cooper (Nevers)...

 Refusing systematism, Jean-Philippe Gross explores extremes to take advantage of a wide range of possibilities, paying particular attention to timbre, grain and sound quality, even when rough.